directus/directus/docs/contributing/community.md

 ### Moderation

-As well as the Core Team, we have a set of communtiy moderators who support us in creating a kind and well-organized community.
+As well as the Core Team, we have a set of community moderators who support us in creating a kind and well-organized community.
 The role of a moderator is to:

 - Remove spam and other content that breaks our server rules.
-- Remmove server members who consisntely break rules, or break certain rules where there is zero-tolerance.
+- Remove server members who consistently break rules, or break certain rules where there is zero-tolerance.
 - Move questions to help channels when posted elsewhere.
 - Be model community members.